rohithsowmithra/Casting-Agency/README.md

 - [Flask](https://flask.palletsprojects.com/en/1.1.x/) is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.
 - [SQLAlchemy](https://flask.palletsprojects.com/en/1.1.x/) and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) are libraries to handle the lightweight sqlite database.
 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.
+- [PostgreSQL](https://www.postgresql.org/) It is a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.

 ## Authentication
 APIs in this project can be accessed only by below users.